Nexmo/nexmo-developer/_documentation/number-insight/code-snippets/before-you-begin.md

 ## Other resources:

-The following resources will help you use the [Number Insight Advanced Async](number-insight-advanced-async) Code Snippet:
+The following resources will help you use the [Number Insight Advanced Async](number-insight-advanced-async) code snippet:

 - [Webhooks](https://developer.nexmo.com/concepts/guides/webhooks)
 - [Using Ngrok for local development](https://developer.nexmo.com/concepts/guides/webhooks#using-ngrok-for-local-development)

 ## Replaceable variables

-Replace the following values in the Code Snippets with your own details:
+Replace the following values in the code snippets with your own details:

 Key |	Description
 -- | --